zero9179/Internship-Project/README.md

 # Pranav Gupta's Projects

-A collection of fun and interactive projects built with HTML, CSS, and JavaScript.
+A collection of fun and interactive projects built with HTML, CSS, and JavaScript and React.

 ---